Metal Roofing

 HISTORY OF METAL ROOFING

-At Vertex, we know when someone decides to start down the path of learning about metal roofing, there are many directions they can go.
+At Vertex Metal Roofing, we know that when someone decides to start learning about metal roofing, there are many directions they can go.
 Obviously, the internet is saturated with information.
-But, how does one discern what is the accurate and relevant information from an expert versus the vast amounts of incorrect, misleading misinformation that exists?
+But how does one discern what is the accurate and relevant information from an expert versus the vast amounts of incorrect, misleading misinformation that exists?
 The information below will help move you in the right direction.

-For starters, let’s begin with the fact that metal roofing is nothing new.
+Let’s begin with the fact that metal roofing is nothing new.
 It has been around for a long time, a really long time.
-The earliest metal roofing was copper.
-There are records of its use all the way back to the 3rd century B.C.
-There are countless examples of copper roofs that have stood the test of time and lasted centuries.
+The earliest metal roof was copper.
+There are records of its use all the way back to the 3rd century BC.
+Countless examples of copper roofs have stood the test of time and lasted centuries.
 In fact, the oldest known copper-roofed church in the United States was installed in 1727, and the same roof still sits atop Christ Church in Philadelphia!

 TEMPORARY METAL ROOF OPTIONS